Butter Chicken Recipe that’s better than takeout. This creamy, delicious curry is packed with rich flavor and comes together right at home.

 3. Cook Chicken: Add marinated chicken to the pan, cook until outside turns white.

-4. Add Sauce Ingredients: Stir in crushed tomatoes, cream, and sugar.
-Simmer until chicken is done and sauce thickens.
+4. Sauce: Stir in tomatoes, cream, and sugar.
+Simmer until chicken cooked and sauce is thick.

 5. Serve: Enjoy with basmati rice, cilantro, and optional naan or roti.